-Your brain is under constant attack from free radicals, unattached oxygen molecules that attack cells in much the same way that oxygen causes metal to rust.
+The brain is under constant attack from free radicals, unattached oxygen molecules that attack cells in much the same way that oxygen attacks metal, causing it to rust.

-Since your brain uses so much oxygen, it’s particularly susceptible to free radical damage (also called oxidative stress).
+Since the brain uses so much oxygen, it’s particularly susceptible to free radical damage (also called oxidative stress).

 Free radicals trigger inflammation, a major cause of cellular aging.

-Since citicoline is sold as a supplement, it may seem like a lightweight remedy, but in fact it was initially used as a prescription-only medication.
+Since citicoline is sold as a supplement, it may seem like a lightweight remedy, but, in fact, it was initially used as a prescription medication.

 Citicoline was originally synthesized in Japan where it was first used to help stroke victims.

-Later, doctors throughout Europe prescribed citicoline for cognitive problems although it’s now available as a supplement there as well.
-(23)
+Later, doctors throughout Europe prescribed citicoline for cognitive problems, although it’s now available as a supplement there as well.

-Citicoline shows promise in treating a wide variety of neurological conditions including age-related memory loss, stroke, dementia, Parkinson’s disease and Alzheimer’s.
-(24)
+Citicoline shows promise in treating a wide variety of neurological conditions, including:

 It can reduce the severity of symptoms resulting from traumatic head injuries.